shadergz/libxtext/Contributing.md

 ## Name convention

-- Pascal_Snake for not exportable symbols from library (this is applied for static and hidden functions)
+- PascalCase for not exportable symbols from library (this is applied for static and hidden functions)
 - snake_case for symbols exported for library outside world

 ## Code properties